ScaleBSD/scalebsd.github.io/_drafts/scaling.md

    Speedup(n processors) = Work(n processors) / Time(n processors) * Time(1 processor) / Work(1 processor =
    Increase In Work / Increase in Execution Time
    ```
-`PC` roughly translates to what is defined as `strong scaling` as the number of
+`PC` roughly translates to what is defined as `strong scaling` - as the number of
 processors available to complete a task increases the extent to which the time
 to complete the task decreases. `TC` is equivalent to `weak scaling` - the degree
 to which the amount of work accomplished increases as the number of processors
 increases.
-For the purposes of this article scaling will be `weak scaling` as
+For the purposes of this article, when we refer to scaling will be speaking of `weak scaling`.
-we will be defining scalability by the aggregate number of operations performed
+Scalability will be measured by the aggregate number of operations performed
 during benchmarks.
 In general, extrapolating from these scalability measurements
 to actual application performance is fraught with pitfalls as
 performance bottlenecks are application and workload specific.
 Nonetheless,